aigrowthtools/aigrowthtools.github.io/_posts/2026-05-28-jasper-ai-review-2026.md

 ## What Is Jasper AI?
 (A Quick History)

-Canva is a cloud-based graphic design platform that lets anyone — regardless of design experience — create professional visuals using a drag-and-drop interface and thousands of pre-built templates.

 Jasper AI (formerly known as Jarvis, and before that Conversion.ai) is an AI-powered content creation platform built specifically for marketers, bloggers, businesses, and content teams who need to produce high-quality written content at scale.

 It was founded in 2021 and quickly became the most popular dedicated AI writing tool in the market — reaching over 100,000 active business users and generating more than $125M in revenue.
 It was one of the earliest AI writing tools and helped establish what the category should look like.